matrix-org/synapse/docs/admin_api/rooms.md

 * `status` - The status will be one of:
   - `remove members` - The process is removing users from the `room_id`.
-  - `active` - The process is purging the room from databse.
+  - `active` - The process is purging the room from database.
   - `complete` - The process has completed successfully.
   - `failed` - The process is aborted, an error has occurred.
 * `result` - An object containing information about the result of shutting down the room.